christianacca/static-web-apps-auth/docs/create-initial-repo.md

    ```

    To confirm setup run: `npx nx storybook public-angular-swa-auth`.
 Browse to <http://localhost:4400> you should see the generated storybook site
+   (_Note: you might have to do this an incognito browser to avoid browser grumbling about lack of SSL_)

 5. Add library documentation using [compodoc](https://compodoc.app/)